Amxeing-Experience/Amexing-Experience/README.md

 ---

 **🔒 Security Notice**: This is a PCI DSS Level 1 compliant payment processing application.
-All development must follow security best practices outlined in the documentation.
-When in doubt, consult the [Security Guide](docs/reference/SECURITY.md).
+All development must follow security best practices.
+When in doubt, consult the [Security Guide](docs/project/SECURITY.md).

-*For detailed information on any aspect of the project, see the comprehensive documentation in the `/docs` folder.*
+**📖 Complete Documentation**: For detailed information, see [CONTRIBUTING.md](CONTRIBUTING.md) and the comprehensive guides in `/docs`.